 NYPA’s energy efficiency and renewable energy programs for publicly owned facilities save taxpayers money while they help clean the air.
 We have upgraded lighting and sensors in buildings throughout the state, installed boilers and chillers, mounted solar panels, replaced windows and developed energy management systems.

 NYPA has funded energy efficiency and renewable energy programs for public universities across the state.
 We have worked extensively with the State University of New York (SUNY) on campuses from Buffalo to Long Island and have embarked on a major program with the City University of New York (CUNY).

 At CUNY’s College of Staten Island, a major new energy-efficiency project, including upgrades for heating, ventilating and air conditioning systems, occupancy sensors and new roofing, will produce savings in electricity and fuel costs of more than $900,000 a year.
-The $19.8 million project, which began in 2009, will enhance comfort levels at CSI’s Biological Sciences/Chemical Sciences Building while reducing carbon dioxide emissions by 4,110 tons a year.
+The $19.8 million project will enhance comfort levels at CSI’s Biological Sciences/Chemical Sciences Building while reducing carbon dioxide emissions by 4,110 tons a year.

 NYPA also partners with public universities to develop Green Zones in which traditional, polluting equipment is replaced with clean alternatives - both commercially available and new technologies.
 The program is targeted for parks, college campuses and other limited access areas.
 We work with our partners to identify appropriate equipment and provide technical assistance and co-funding to help with purchase and implementation.
 Participants are asked to provide data on the performance of the new vehicles and equipment and we calculate resulting emissions reductions and fuel savings.